findkit/wp-findkit/README.md

 ## Live Update

-The plugin can automatically trigger near instant recrawls as pages are edited.
+The plugin can automatically trigger near instant recrawls as pages are being created/edited/deleted.
+Enable live update in the plugin settings.

 ## JWT Authentication